saltyrtc/saltyrtc-meta/Protocol.md

 that the messages has been received from an authenticated initiator.
 The server MUST validate that the *id* field contains a valid responder address (`0x02..0xff`).
-If a *reason* field exists, it must contain a valid close code (see *Close Code Enumeration*).
+If a *reason* field exists, it must contain a valid close code (see *Close Code Enumeration*, listing of close codes that are valid for 'drop-responder' messages).
 It proceeds by looking up the WebSocket connection of the provided responder identity.
 If no connection can be found, the message SHALL be silently discarded but MAY generate an informational logging entry.
 If the